Somewhere Between Wu-Tang and a Cinnamon Tree

 Conversations, dinner, drinks, movement—everything working against attention.

 And yet, slowly and then all at once, he gathered the room.
 People turned their chairs.
 Conversations softened.
 Libations paused mid-air.
-By the end, he had them—all of them—leaning in.
+By the end, he had them—leaning in.

-It was, by any measure, one of the most successful public shows we’ve promoted through For the Song.
-A free performance that resulted in over $550 going directly to the artist—proof, if any is still needed, that when people feel something real, they respond.
+It was, by any measure, one of the most successful public shows we’ve impacted through For the Song.
+A free performance that resulted in over $550 in “streaming-effected intellectual property stipends,” not just tips, heading to the artist.
+Proof that audiences WANT to support superb musicians against a music business model severely impacted by streaming.

 It’s the oldest tension in live music: where does conversation end and listening begin?
 And like most things worth doing, it’s not something that ever gets solved—only navigated.

-And more importantly, the truth that an audience can recognize.
+And more importantly, a truth that audiences can recognize.

 That philosophy extends beyond the songs.
 It lives in his instrument.

 You don’t just hear it—you feel where it’s been.
-And in his hands, it becomes something more than accompaniment.
-It becomes part of the conversation.
+And in his hands, it becomes part of the conversation.

 When the Room Finds Its Way

-What’s most remarkable is how the two nights begin in very different places—and often end in the same one.
+What’s most remarkable is how his performances may begin in very different places—yet often end in the same one.

 And when that happens, people respond.